How to buy international shares in Australia (in 2025)

 Most trading platforms support deposits via bank transfer or card, but beware that certain deposit methods may come with additional fees.

-Once your Australian dollars have been deposited, you'll either be able to trade directly using your AUD, or first convert some of it into the relevant foreign currency before you can buy international stocks.
+Once your Australian dollars have been deposited, you'll either be able to trade directly using your AUD, or need to convert some of it into the relevant foreign currency before you can buy international stocks.

 It can take a few days for your funds to be loaded into the cash account, so keep this in mind when you decide you'd like to make a trade.

-Step 4: Search and select the shares you want to invest in and start trading
+Step 4: Select the shares you want to invest in and start trading

 Once you've set everything up, you can trade online through your new international share trading account.